lvh/lvh.github.io/posts/reverse-ungineering.rst

   entirely.
 Only a third of projects succeed according to those criteria of being under budget, within specification, and complete.

-Those shenanigans would never be accepted in civil engineering, a Serious Engineering Discipline:
+Such shenanigans would never be accepted in a Serious Engineering Discipline, like civil engineering:

   Would you want to live in a city where almost a quarter of all the buildings were simply abandoned half-constructed, or fell down during construction?
 Where almost half of the buildings were missing floors, had rents in the millions of dollars, or both?

 I certainly wouldn't.

 Computers are terrible, but not quite *that* bad, as Glyph points out.
 "Failure" simply means something different for software projects than it does for construction projects.
 Many of those "failed" software projects were quite successful by other measures; the problem isn't with software projects, it's with applying civil engineering standards to a project that isn't.

 I agree that software projects aren't civil engineering projects.
 Attempts to treat the former like the latter have done much more harm